 - I won’t talk with him (conclusion) because he is dense (reason).

-When asked to analyze an argument, you are expected to explain how and why something works or does not work.
+When asked to analyze an argument, you need to explain how and why something works or does not work.

 - My car will not start.
 I realize that I left the interior lights on overnight (“you stupid idiot”)—no analysis necessary.